Image as First-Order Norm+Linear Autoregression: Unveiling Mathematical Invariance: Self-supervised Pre-training Experiments

-Below, we present a comparison of FINOLA with supervised and MoCo-V2 baselines on task-agnostic encoder pre-training, specifically without COCO-specific fine-tuning (but ImageNet fine-tuning is allowed).
-Three Mobile-Former variants with varying widths are employed as encoders.
-For image classification, we utilize two decoders: a linear decoder (\texttt{lin}) and a single transformer block decoder (\texttt{tran-1}).
-In the case of COCO object detection, we employ a nine-layer Mobile-Former decoder (\texttt{MF-Dec-522}) within the DETR framework \cite{nicolas2020detr} (see \Cref{sec:appendix:net-arch} for network details).
+\textbf{FINOLA achieves comparable performance with established baselines (e.g., MAE, SimMIM):} We evaluate FINOLA as complete end-to-end systems and compare them with baselines.
+For example, we compare FINOLA+MobileFormer with MAE+ViT in the context of ImageNet classification.
+Our comparisons include linear probing (Table \ref{table:finola-vs-mask-based-methods}) and fine-tuning (Table \ref{table:finola-vs-self-sup}).
+FINOLA achieves comparable performance on both evaluations while requiring lower FLOPs.

-\textbf{Comparisons with supervised pre-training:} FINOLA pre-training followed by ImageNet-1K (IN-1K) fine-tuning consistently outperforms IN-1K supervised pre-training on both ImageNet classification (see \Cref{table:finola-vs-sup-IN1K}) and COCO object detection (see \Cref{table:finola-vs-sup-COCO}), providing strong task-agnostic encoders. \Cref{fig:in1k-coco-agnostic-decoder} visualize the comparison in one plot.
-The gains on object detection are significant i.e. 5--6.4 AP.
-Remarkably, even FINOLA pre-training alone (without IN-1K fine-tuning) outperforms the supervised counterpart on object detection by a clear margin 3--4.5 AP.
-This demonstrates FINOLA's capability to encode spatial structures.
+\textbf{FINOLA provides a robust task-agnostic encoders:} Pre-training with FINOLA followed by fine-tuning on ImageNet-1K (IN-1K) consistently outperforms IN-1K supervised pre-training in both ImageNet classification and COCO object detection (see Figure \ref{fig:cls-od-sup}).
+The gains in object detection are substantial, ranging from 5 to 6.4 AP.
+Remarkably, even without IN-1K fine-tuning, FINOLA pre-training alone outperforms the supervised counterpart in object detection by a clear margin (3 to 4.5 AP, detailed in the Appendix).
+This highlights FINOLA's ability to encode spatial structures.

-\textbf{Comparisons with MoCo-v2}: As shown in \Cref{table:finola-mocov2}, FINOLA demonstrates comparable performance to MoCo-V2 in linear probing, while surpassing MoCo-V2 in \texttt{tran-1} probing, IN-1K fine-tuning, and object detection. \texttt{tran-1} probing freezes the encoder and trains a single transformer block as a decoder using class labels.
-FINOLA's superior performance suggests it learns more effective intermediate features, contributing to more representative decoder features.
-Furthermore, the improved performance in object detection emphasizes FINOLA's ability to encode spatial structures effectively.
+When compared to MoCo-V2 (as shown in Table \ref{table:finola-mocov2} in Appendix \ref{sec:appendix:more-self-sup-exp-task-agnostic}), FINOLA demonstrates comparable performance in linear probing while surpassing MoCo-V2 in IN-1K fine-tuning, COCO object detection, and instance segmentation.
+FINOLA's superior performance suggests its effective encoding of spatial structures, supporting the idea that the underlying PDEs capture intrinsic spatial structures present in images.

-These experiments demonstrate that the proposed masked FINOLA is able to learn task-agnostic representation by using a simple masking design.
-This supports that the underling PDEs capture the intrinsic spatial structures present in images.